Old name, new purpose: why we’ve gone back to RNID

 Source: British Deaf Association

-As the UK’s largest charity for deaf people and people with hearing loss and tinnitus, we’re expertly placed to provide BSL courses for the public, private and voluntary sectors.
+As the UK’s largest charity for deaf people and people with hearing loss and tinnitus, we’re expertly placed to provide BSL e-Learning training for the public, private and voluntary sectors.

 How to book BSL training